EduardoZepeda/coffee-bytes-hugo/content/posts/buenas-practicas-y-diseño-de-una-api-rest/index.en.md

 ## How much nesting of API resources?

-When we have relationships between our resources, it is quite tempting to place hierarchical URL's, complicating the use of the API.
+When we have relationships between our resources, [it is a good idea for SEO to create a hierarchal structure]({{< ref path="/posts/guia-de-seo-tecnico-para-desarrolladores-web/index.md" lang="en" >}}), however it could be tempting making it unnecessarily long.

 ```bash
 # /resource/<id>/subresource/<id>/subsubresource/<id>/subsubsubresource ❌